ros-navigation/navigation2/doc/use_cases/turtlebot3_tutorial.md

 ## Navigation2 with a Real Turtlebot 3

-### 0- Edit .bashrc
+### 0- Setup Your Enviroment Variables

+There are two ways to this.

+**- Option 1**  Run the following commands whenever you open a new terminal during this tutorial.
+If you are a beginner level ROS user or for any reason you don't don't want to do any perminant changes in your enviroment, this option is higly recommended.

+- ```source /opt/ros/<ros2-distro>/setup.bash```
+- ```export TURTLEBOT3_MODEL=waffle```

-First, make sure you have the following lines in your .bashrc file.
+**- Option 2** Edit your .bashrc file.

+You need to make sure you know what you are doing in this step, otherwise, these changes could cause issues especially, if you already have ROS 1 or other ROS 2 distributions installed on your system and you already eddited your .bashrc file.

 Open a new terminal and open your .bashrc file which is located in your home directory.
 You can use your favorite text editor.